dgxo/dgxo.github.io/docs/index.md

 - Use `LOUD_SNAKE_CASE` names for local constants.
 - Prefix private members with an underscore, like `_camelCase`.
     - Luau does not have visibility rules, but using a character like an underscore helps make private access stand out.
-- A File's name should match the name of the object it exports.
+- A file's name should match the name of the object it exports.
     - If your module exports a single function named `doSomething`, the file should be named `doSomething`.

-`FooThing.lua`:
+`FooThing`:
 ```lua
 local FOO_THRESHOLD = 6